-The material that objects are made of affects the way light behaves when it shines onto the object.
+The material that an object is made of will affect the way light behaves when it shines onto the object.
 Materials can be classified into three types:

 - Transparent materials are see-through and they let light travel through them.

 - If you can only see a glow of light through a material and not a full ray of light, the material is translucent.

 - Opaque objects do not let light any travel through them.